davidgiven/fluxengine/doc/using.md

 ### Connecting it up

-To use, simply plug your FluxEngine (or [Greaseweazle](greaseweazle.md)) into your computer and run the client.
+To use, simply plug your FluxEngine (or [Greaseweazle](greaseweazle.md) or [Applesauce](applesauce.md)) into your computer and run the client.
 If a single device is plugged in, it will be automatically detected and used.

 If _more_ than one device is plugged in, you need to specify which one to use with the `--usb.serial` parameter, which takes the device serial number as a